Xiaojiean/holoAcademy/README.md

-# holoAcademy210
+# holoAcademy
-Hololens development following the 210 tutorial from holoAcademy.
+Hololens development following the tutorials from holoAcademy.